karkiayush/Notesh/README.md

 ---

 ## Contact
-For any inquiries or support, reach out to [Ayush Karki](mailto:karkiayush@gmail.com).
+For any inquiries or support, reach out to [Aayush Karki](mailto:karkiayush@gmail.com).